OctoPerf/jmx-agent/README.md

 - TCP metrics,
 - and Memory (RAM, Swap) usage.

+Windows users can also monitor the following servers metrics:

+- Microsoft SQL Server,
+* Microsoft IIS.

 ## Requirements

 The JMX Agent is a java application which requires a Java Runtime Environment.